maxoldshein/NewtonX-Back-End-Challenge/README.md

     "lastName": "USER WAS NOT ADDDED; INVALID NAME: FIRST OR LAST NAME NOT PROVIDED!"
 }
 ```
 The receipt of JSON object with an id value of -1 indicates that there was an error.
 The description of what went wrong is provided in the firstName and lastName values of the JSON object.
 In this case, the error is "USER WAS NOT ADDDED; INVALID NAME: FIRST OR LAST NAME NOT PROVIDED!" because either a blank string ("") value or null value (no value in the firstName field or lastName field) was provided in the initial JSON payload sent to the API.
+When an error is encountered while adding a user, the user in question is not added to the list of current users and is only sent back as a JSON object to indicate that an error was encountered (ID value of -1 and firstName and lastName value of "USER WAS NOT ADDDED; INVALID NAME: FIRST OR LAST NAME NOT PROVIDED!").

 I did not provide error handling for duplicate first names or last names because of the fact that it is not uncommon for people to have the same first name or last name as other people.
 For example, "John Smith" could be a name that many users would share, as it a very common name for people to have.